mshelby/Smart_Speaker/Docs/Hardware_Materials.md

 # Hardware & Materials List

 #### Amazon and other links referenced due to fast shipping and ubiquitous access.
-#### You should also consider buying from the [futureproofhomes.net](https://futureproofhomes.net/collections/all-products) store(s) to support that project!
+You might also consider buying from the stores at [Future Proof Homes](https://futureproofhomes.net/collections/all-products) to support that project!

 <br><br>